Indatus/objc-gitlab-api/README.md

 <hr/>

-To include this library just add the following to your projects Podfile.
+To include this library just add the following to your projects Podfile:

 ```
 pod 'ObjcGitlabApi', '~> 1.0'